rancilhac/Genome-Wide-Phylogenies.github.io/Sliding-windows.md

 ```bash:
 cat *.treefile > test_ML_trees.trees
 ```
-*Note*: Slurm arrays are limited to 999, so this will require a bit of adaptation for large numbers of windows.
+*Note*: Slurm arrays are limited to 999, so this will require a bit of adaptation for larger numbers of windows.